CumulusNetworks/docs/content/cumulus-linux-43/Whats-New/_index.md

 Cumulus Linux 4.3.1 provides bug fixes.

 {{%notice note%}}
 Cumulus Linux 4.3.1 is supported on Broadcom switches only.
-You **cannot** upgrade to Cumulus Linux 4.3.1 on a Mellanox switch.
+You cannot upgrade to Cumulus Linux 4.3.1 on a Mellanox switch.
+- NVIDIA does not provide a Cumulus Linux 4.3.1 image for Mellanox switches.
+- To upgrade a Broadcom switch to Cumulus Linux 4.3.1 with `apt update`, see {{<link url="Upgrading-Cumulus-Linux/#upgrade-to-cumulus-linux-4.3.1" text=" Upgrade to Cumulus Linux 4.3.1">}}.
 {{%/notice%}}

 ## What's New in Cumulus Linux 4.3.0